 - Use your zoom.
 Avoid the temptation of approaching wild animals for a better photo and instead activate your zoom feature.

 - If there are potential predators nearby, make your presence known.
 Talking loudly or bashing two sticks together while on a trail will tell mountain lions, coyotes, bobcats and other dangerous species to stay away.
 If you are hoping to spot other species, like birds, silence is recommended.
-Here are some tips on birdwatching.

 - Leave no trace.
 This means staying on trails, disposing of trash properly, no vandalizing, and respecting wildlife.
 You can read more about the leave-no-trace philosophy here.